shcaba/Sebastes_melanops_OR/Document/_main.md

      *0.216 at 25 years
      *0.270 at 20 years

 These provide reasonable bookends for likely natural mortality values for black rockfish.
 For females, estimates based on the von Bertalanffy growth function range from 0.27-0.32 and for males, 0.34 to 0.38.
-Those estimates are on the high side, and thus are not considered further.
-Exploratory runs first attempted to estimate natural mortality with a high bound of 0.25.
-This was a consistent attribute of unconstrained models wanting high natural mortality rates.
-For this reason, the constant natural
+Those estimates are on the very high side, and thus are not considered further.

-The pre-STAR approach in this assessment was to fix values of natural mortality at ages to be more in line with the proposed longevity of black rockfish (56 years old; [@love_2011]) and coupled with an age-based selectivity for females to account for the missing samples of that sex (see Section 2.3for details).
-A variety of natural mortality estimates based on longevity values and von Bertalanffy values were explored (Table 3).
-The estimators using the von Bertalanffy values were ultimately chosen because they incorporated both sex and area differences in natural mortality.
-This choice of dome-shaped age-based selectivity and fixed lower natural mortality causes the productivity of the population to drop greatly relative to assuming a logistic selectivity and a ramp in M, but also creates a very large amount of cryptic (i.e. unavailable) biomass (Figure 7) compared to the model with a ramp in M (Figure 8).
-Given such high relative cryptic biomass when invoking dome-shaped age-based selectivity, but discomfort with the M ramp scenario, it was decided during the STAR panel that estimating a sex-specific M was a defensible approach in lieu of data supporting either dome-shaped selectivity and high cryptic biomass or extreme natural mortality values using a ramp in M, and thus was adopted as the approach to M in the California and Washington base models.
-Sensitivities to the other proposed treatments of natural mortality were also provided.
+Exploratory runs first attempted to estimate natural mortality with a high bound of 0.25, but this bound was always achieved.
+This consistent attribute of unconstrained models wanting high natural mortality rates argued for the need to fix natural mortality, as was done in the 2015 assessment.
+For this reason, the constant natural mortality values of 0.19 for females (within the ramp of 0.17 and 0.2 used in that assessment) and 0.17 for males (same as the last assessment) were used.
+A likelihood profile across the above mentioned range of natural mortality values, but maintaining the above ratio of female to male natural mortality, is included to explore model sensitivity and demonstrate the models desire to push the upper bounds of realistic values.

 ### Growth (Length-at-Age)